googleads/google-api-ads-ruby/adwords_api/README.md

     $ gem install --remote google-adwords-api
     $ gem install --remote google-adx-buyer-api

-Please note the google-adx-buyer-api gem contains only DoubleClick Ad Exchange Buyer client library examples.
-You need the AdWords library in order to use it which is installed automatically as a dependency.
+Please note the `google-adx-buyer-api` gem contains only DoubleClick Ad Exchange Buyer client library examples.
+The gem also depends on the AdWords library, which will be installed automatically.

 The following gem libraries are required: